UK Premium Index live · refreshed with each ABI & Confused.com release Independent · Editorial · Information only — disclosures in footer

 Average UK 20-year-old car insurance, by region (2026)

-A 20-year-old's premium averages £1,624 in 2026 — roughly 2.7× the UK adult average of about £600, and well below the 17- to 19-year-old figures because most 20-year-olds now hold two to three years of no-claims discount.
+A 20-year-old's premium averages £1,704 in 2026 (Confused.com Price Index, Mar–May 2026 — the average price quoted, not the average paid) — roughly 2.4× the £719 all-ages quoted average.
+It is only marginally below the £1,695 published for 17-year-olds: on Confused.com's own figures the 17–20 stretch is broadly flat, and the fall that young drivers are promised arrives after 20 (£1,542 at 21, £1,206 at 25) as no-claims discount builds.
 The figure assumes comprehensive cover, private use, a full year and a standard car (insurance group 5–15).
 By 20 the steepest part of the young-driver curve is behind you, but postcode, car choice and whether you fit a black box still swing the exact number by well over £1,000.
 If you want the underlying reasons premiums are still this high, see our guide on why car insurance is so expensive in 2026.
 Here is how the 20-year-old average breaks down by region:

 RegionAverage premiumCheapest carYoY change